ArctosDB/documentation-wiki/_documentation/localityattributes.markdown

 Locality attributes are asserted individually, however, chronostratigraphic terms (Eon/Eonothem, Era/Erathem, System/Period, Series/Epoch, Stage/Age, Substage/Subage) include a hierarchical structure which makes it possible to locate cataloged items attributed to strata which is more specific than the search term.

-## Site Identifier

-Identifiers may be local or come from external resources.
-When possible, supply an identifier that is persistent and globally unique.

-### Mindat

-<a href="https://www.mindat.org/countrylist.php">Mindat localities</a> may be represented in Arctos with the url for the Mindat location.
-Add the site identifier attribute to the locality, enter the Mindat url for the location in the attribute value and enter "Mindat" as the locality attribute determiner.

 ## Edit this Documentation